Tucked away on a small street in Vietnam, Da Lat Family Hostel is a hidden…

 The room is equipped with an A/C unit (a must in Saigon’s heat), a large flat screen TV, a tea kettle, and a mini fridge.
 I really appreciated the fridge stocked full of waters and the complimentary tea and coffee that was provided.

 Although the apartment is located in a residential building without working staff, it had great security, which made me feel extra throughout my stay.
 You actually have to unlock 4 doors at night before finally making it to your room.
+Like I said, best play to stay in Ho Chi Minh City!

+When you’re deciding where to stay in Saigon the hosts of an AirBnb is super important.
 The hosts, Thi and Diem, as well as Emilio, were incredibly accommodating!
 They continuously checked up on me throughout my visit to ensure that everything was to my liking.
-They even allowed me to check out at 2PM since they didn't have the room reserved for the day!
-I couldn't have asked for a smoother check-in/check-out process.
+They even allowed me to check out at 2PM since they didn’t have the room reserved for the day!
+I couldn’t have asked for a smoother check-in/check-out process.

 Each of the apartments are uniquely designed!
 I absolutely loved to small touches such as the funky lightbulbs and old school telephone and clock on the wall!